-Telephone calls can sometimes prove more effective than sending out a debt collection letter, but by sending out a letter or an email can provide a clear record of your attempts to recover your debt.
+Telephone calls can sometimes prove more effective than sending out a debt collection letter, but sending out a letter or an email can provide a clear record of your attempts to recover your debt.
 Also, it may sometimes prove difficult to telephone all of your customers that owe you payments if you have a large amount of companies or people to chase.
 Standard formatted debt collection letters can be an effective method in any credit control procedures.

 A debt collection letter may be required if a customer has not paid their account within the credit terms as agreed.
 Before sending a payment reminder, ensure that you have taken all the steps available in credit control to try and collect the payment.
 This includes telephone calls, sending out statements and letters.